adenya-arn/TOP_PROJECTS/README.md

 1. odin-recipes

-This is the first project in the foundations course after doing some html basics.
+   -This is the first project in the foundations course after doing some html basics.

+2. Landing Page

+   -This is the project after learning html and css basics in foundations.